 The MBA programs consists of one three-semester-hour foundation course and 36 semester hours of core, advanced, and capstone courses.
 After reviewing the student’s transcripts at the time of admission, the graduate advisor determines whether the foundation course must be completed.

-Foundation Courses: 3 Semester Hours
+Foundation Course: 3 Semester Hours

-The Foundation course requirement of the MBA program can be satisfied through provision of evidence of equivalent undergraduate course credit earned with a grade of C or higher, according to the following guidelines: (1) provision of evidence of three semester hours of credit for the equivalent course at the graduate level, or (2) the passing of a CLEP or DSST exam in lieu of one or more undergraduate courses.
-However, once students enroll in the MBA program, they may not take undergraduate courses or CLEP or DSST exams to meet the Foundation degree plan requirements.
+The foundation course requirement of the MBA program can be satisfied through provision of evidence of equivalent undergraduate course credit earned with a grade of C or higher, according to the following guidelines: (1) provision of evidence of three semester hours of credit for the equivalent course at the graduate level, or (2) the passing of a CLEP or DSST exam in lieu of one or more undergraduate courses.
+However, once students enroll in the MBA program, they may not take undergraduate courses or CLEP or DSST exams to meet the Foundation degree plan requirement.
 (See the Academic Enrichment and Tutoring web page, http://think.stedwards.edu/academicsuccess/testcenter

 , or contact your advisor for more information about CLEP and DSST exams.)

 The following course is required of all MBA students unless it has been satisfied as indicated in the foundation section under "Program of Study".

 FINC 5308 Fundamentals of Accounting and Finance (or six semester hours of financial and managerial accounting and three semester hours of upper-division managerial finance or investments)

 The core courses of the MBA program give the student the necessary knowledge base to address the more complex problems and theoretical constructs of the next phases of the program.

 MKTG 6301 Marketing Management